 How to use fraction manipulatives as a teaching tool

-- Preparing charts: Teachers make use of charts to tabulate the name of manipulatives and the corresponding concept to ensure that children understand the idea behind their use.
+- Preparing charts: Teachers make use of charts to tabulate the names of manipulatives and the corresponding concepts to ensure that children understand the idea behind their use.

-Manipulatives promote teamwork, collaborative thinking, decision making and offer a way to express knowledge.
+Manipulatives promote teamwork, collaborative thinking, and decision-making and offer a way to express knowledge.
 Teachers give directions to build strategies that, in a way, teach the method involved in the mathematical calculations.
 The sense of achievement arriving from the completion of any figure or pattern compels children to practice more and encourages them to delve deeper into the concept-building process.

 Developing a strong sense of fractions is not just an academic pursuit, but is a basic life skill to glide through life smoothly.
 Manipulatives help the child realize this when they are able to visualize the practical applications of the theoretical fractions and feel them through tactile sensation.

 These hand-picked manipulatives also help the child see fractions in a friendlier light so that the first mental battle of fear from fractions is won easily.
 The rest is just about collecting the spoils of the war which are a keen sense of mathematical abilities and a lifelong interest in its pursuit.

 An engineer, Maths expert, Online Tutor and animal rights activist.
 In more than 5+ years of my online teaching experience, I closely worked with many students struggling with dyscalculia and dyslexia.
 With the years passing, I learned that not much effort being put into the awareness of this learning disorder.
 Students with dyscalculia often misunderstood for having just a simple math fear.
 This is still an underresearched and understudied subject.
 I am also the founder of Smartynote -‘The notepad app for dyslexia’,